cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 provide documentation for NaN payloads, which are not covered in this document.
 -->

-After introductory material, {{app-lit}}
+After introductory material, {{app-ext}}
-introduces the concept of application-oriented extension literals and defines the "dt" and "ip" extensions.
+illustrates the concept of application-oriented extension literals by defining the "dt", "ip", and "hash" extensions.
 {{stand-in}} defines mechanisms
 for dealing with unknown application-oriented literals and deliberately elided information.